isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   for the global-level parameter.

 - ``ignore-bad-direction`` governs a workaround for Microsoft server bug.
-  When set explicitly to true DNS update responses sent when prerequisites fail with the request signature are accepted as verified.
+  When set explicitly to true sent DNS update responses are accepted as verified even when prerequisites fail with the request signature.

 - ``user-context`` is an optional parameter (see :ref:`user-context` for a general description of user contexts in Kea).